chenhanpolyu/AutoFly-demo/src/FLVIS/README.md

 #  FLVIS
+## It is a REVISED version to adapt to IR projector of D435i.
+The camera can turn on the IR projector to improve the depth map quality, and turn off it in the next frame for VIO feature point extraction.
+When you set the camera IR iamge frequency to 30 Hz, this modified FLVIS only 15 frames per second that WITHOUT IR pattern.

 The implementation of Feedforward-feedback Loop-based Visual Inertial System.
 If you want to use FLVIS with GPU acceleration, try this [repo](https://github.com/JazzyFeng/FLVIS-gpu).

 ### 1-Video